theChad/ThinkPython/README.md

 #### Chapter 7
 I wouldn't worry too much about the table of square roots looking pristine, as there are more (better) ways of formatting for the future.
 But it can still be interesting to make it look nice, and the key (with tools so far described) is using str(n) to cast a number to a string, so you can use len() on it (e.g. `len(str(5.31))=4)`.
 And also concatenate it with other strings.
 Also helpful to note that by default, Python seems to display a max of 16 digits after the decimal place (so 18 characters total for positive numbers less than 10).

+#### Chapter 9
+It starts to become useful around here to make multiple files and be able to import functions from your own modules.
+If all the modules (.py files) are in the same directory, this can be done just like importing the math module, with `import <modulename>`.
+E.g. if a file name is wordlist.py, you can access all the functions in that file by using `import wordlist` at the top of your new module.